 855 Sherbrooke Street West

 Race, ethnicity, migration, microsociology, political sociology, qualitative methods, urban sociology

 Diplom in Sociology, Universität Bielefeld, 2008

-Jan Doering studies race and ethnicity, politics, and individual meaning-making.
+Jan Doering studies race and ethnicity, politics, and urban change.
 His research draws on a variety of methods, including participant observation, in-depth interviewing, and content analysis.
-He is currently writing a book about the politics of crime and race in racially integrated Chicago neighborhoods.
-The book examines how and why residents, activists, and politicians construe the fight against street crime as racially divisive or racially benign.
+His book Us versus Them: Race, Crime, and Gentrification in Chicago Neighborhoods (Oxford University Press 2020) explores how residents, activists, and politicians navigate the thorny politics of race as they fight crime or resist gentrification.

 Doering, Jan.
 2019.
 “Ethno-Racial Appeals and the Production of Political Capital: Evidence from Chicago and Toronto.”
 Urban Affairs Review.
 Pre-published on March 7, 2019.
 Available at: https://doi.org/10.1177/1078087419833184

 Doering, Jan.
 2017.
 “Afraid of Walking Home From the L at Night?
 The Politics of Crime and Race in Integrated Neighborhoods.”
 Social Problems.
 Available at: https://doi.org/10.1093/socpro/spw059